Beyond the Dirac Delta: Mitigating Diversity Collapse in Reinforcement Fine-Tuning for Versatile Image Generation: Experiments

-\textbf{Evaluation Measures.} Model evaluation is centered on both the alignment reward and generation diversity.
+\textbf{Evaluation Measures.} Model evaluation is centered on the alignment reward and generation diversity.
 We evaluate the fine-tuned models using images generated from a fixed set of representative prompts.
-We consider four metrics for a well-rounded assessment of generation diversity (See Appendix~\ref{app:diversity_metrics} for more details): \begin{itemize}[itemsep=0em, leftmargin=1.25em] \item \textbf{DreamSim Diversity}, it measures perceptual similarity between image pairs and is particularly well-suited for tasks focused on human-centric evaluation. \item \textbf{ClipScore Diversity}, it assesses the semantic diversity of the generated images using a CLIP model, focusing on the variety in high-level concepts. \item \textbf{Generalized Recall}, it evaluates how well the model covers the full distribution of possible outputs, indicating its ability to explore a wide range of diverse images. \item \textbf{Vendi Score}, it quantifies the effective number of distinct modes captured by the image distribution. \end{itemize}
+We consider four metrics for a well-rounded assessment of generation diversity: DreamSim Diversity, ClipScore Diversity, Generalized Recall, and Vendi Score.
+See Appendix~\ref{app:diversity_metrics} for more details.